-9.9 In accordance with CS2 and DM3, we aim to maximise the number of quality affordable homes in the town centre by we will seek a tenure mix of 60% affordable/social rented and 40% intermediate housing.
+9.9 In accordance with CS2 and DM3, we aim to maximise the number of quality affordable homes in the town centre.
 In accordance with CS2, rents on affordable rented properties need to be 'significantly lower' than market housing rents.
-Within the intermediate tenure it is the Council's preference for this to be in the form of Shared Ownership housing.
 Shared ownership housing helps people who cannot afford to buy a home outright.
 Through shared ownership residents buy a share of the property and pay a rent on the remaining share.
 Gradually, over time, a resident can buy further shares in the property until they eventually own the home outright.
-This will seek to increase home ownership opportunities within the centre, which in turn will reduce the level of population churn in the area.
+This seeks to increase home ownership opportunities within the centre, which in turn will reduce the level of population churn in the area.
 This will encourages community cohesion and stability.
-Shared ownership homes must be affordable to residents in the borough who are in housing need.